Torque3D-Resources/T3D.WheeledVehicleResource/docs/WheeledVehicleVehicle.md

 <p>A wheeled vehicle physics simulation is controlled by a number of datablocks representing aspects of the phyical object.
 These are: WheeledVehicleTire, WheeledVehicleSpring and WheeledVehicleData.

 <h2>WheeledVehicleTire</h2>
+<p>Tires act as springs and generate lateral and longitudinal forces to move the vehicle.
+These distortion/spring forces are what convert wheel angular velocity into forces that act on the rigid body</p>

 <table>
   <tr>
   <thead colspan=2 style="text-align:center;">WheeledVehicleEngine Console Fields</thead>